Proverbs 15 – The Words of the Wise

 i.
 Seeks knowledge: “As a hungry man seeks meat, or a covetous man gold, the more he hath, the more he desires.”
 (Trapp)

 b.
-The mouth of fools feeds on foolishness: In this sense, the normal course of humanity is that the wise become wiser and the fools feed on more foolishness.
+The mouth of fools feeds on foolishness: In this sense, the normal course of humanity is that the wise become wiser and that fools feed on more foolishness.

 i.
 “Let fools feed on foolishness, as swine do on swill, as flies do on blotches, as carrion kites do on stinking carcasses.”
 (Trapp)